top of page

 TRASH TALK

-An upcycled collection that challenges traditional models within the textile industry.
+An upcycled collection challenging traditional models within the textile industry.
 Trash Talk highlights the future of textile waste, revealing its potential for repurposing and storytelling.
-Each garment tells its own narrative, before being transformed into pieces that can be disassembled and reassembled time and time again.

 WHERE IT STARTED